Skip to content

 Here is the thing nobody tells you: the best method is the one you actually stick with until the last balance hits zero.
 But that does not mean the differences are trivial.
 Over a $20,000 debt load, the gap between these two strategies can be hundreds or even thousands of dollars.

-4. When that debt is paid off, roll its entire payment (minimum plus extra) into the next highest-rate debt.
+4. When that debt is paid off, roll its entire payment into the next highest-rate debt

 The logic is straightforward: high-interest debt costs you the most money per dollar owed per day.
 Eliminating it first means less total interest over the life of your repayment.
 It is mathematically optimal every single time.

 Ramsey’s argument is simple: personal finance is 80% behavior.
-Paying off a small debt quickly gives you a psychological win, a dopamine hit that keeps you going.
+Paying off a small debt quickly gives you a psychological win that keeps you going.
 You see accounts disappearing from your list, and that momentum makes you less likely to quit.

 Theory is nice, but math is better.
-Let us use four debts totaling $20,000 and run both methods with the same $800 monthly payment.
+Here are four debts totaling $20,000, run through both methods with the same $800 monthly payment.

 Store credit card$2,50026.99%$65